Get ready: Stricter beryllium exposure guidelines arrive in May

 - Offer medical exams to workers exposed to beryllium and give medical removal protection benefits to those with beryllium-related diseases.

-Don't forget, Pinnacol has industrial hygienists on staff who can help you evaluate employee exposure to beryllium at their worksite.
+Don't forget, Pinnacol has industrial hygienists on staff who can help you evaluate employee exposure to beryllium at your worksite.

 Questions?
 Contact us at email@example.com or call us at 303.361.4700.